-Beginning with Elastic Stack version 7.7, Elastic App Search and Elastic Workplace Search are bundled together as a single Enterprise Search deployment.
-To avoid having to upgrade it is recommended to use the newer Enterprise Search deployment.
+Beginning with Elastic Stack version 7.7, Elastic App Search and Elastic Workplace Search are bundled together as a single Enterprise Search solution.
+To avoid having to upgrade, we recommend using the newer Enterprise Search solution.

 App Search is built on top of Elasticsearch to provide your applications with a rich, out-of-the-box search capability.
 App Search includes: